MiquelMarinoEspinosa/blog/README.md

 The development environment has been dockerized.

-There are unit tests implemented with Jest and e2e tests implemented with Cypress.
+There are unit tests implemented with `Jest` using its snapshot feature and e2e tests implemented with `Cypres`.

 Redis is the technology used as database.